 By far, the best way to find an internship is to actually search for them.
 By going to the job section and typing "internships" in the search bar you will be able to get a list of every opportunity on LinkedIn.
 The results page will list every company on LinkedIn platform looking for interns.

 A better way to find an internship match is do a more targeted search.
 LinkedIn allows you to search by job title, skill and company.
 Additionally, you can target internships by zip code, city and state.
 After you find a few positions you like, LinkedIn allows you to use the easy application button.
 From here, you will be able to send your resume and cover letter to the company directly.

-Once you have found a few internship opportunities, check to see if any of your connection works there.
-If so, send them a note and let them know of your plans to apply and ask if they have any recommendations.
+Once you find a few internship opportunities, check to see if any of your connections works there.
+If so, send them a note and let them know of your plans to apply.
+Ask if they have any recommendations.
 You never know, they might be able to put in a good word for you or give you some tips to be more competitive.